UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 EMCs are member-owned, not-for-profit cooperatives dedicated to bringing reliable electricity to rural and suburban communities.

-An Electric Membership Corporation (EMC) is essentially a not-for-profit cooperative, meaning it is owned by the people who use its services.
-Unlike large investor-owned companies that focus on generating returns for stockholders, EMCs were created to bring power to areas that for-profit companies ignored because they weren’t profitable enough.
-This movement gained major traction with the passage of the Rural Electrification Act of 1936, which helped reliable electricity reach rural and suburban communities across the country.
-Today, if you are served by an EMC, you aren’t just a customer; you are a member with a stake in the organization.
+An Electric Membership Corporation (EMC) is essentially a cooperative that provides not-for-profit electricity to its community.
+Because it operates as a cooperative, it is owned entirely by the people who use its services.
+Unlike large investor-owned companies that focus on generating quarterly returns for remote stockholders, these utilities were originally established to bring power to areas that for-profit companies ignored because they weren’t profitable enough.
+If you live in an area served by a rural electric membership corporation, you aren’t just a traditional customer โ€” you are a member with a direct stake in the organization’s success.
+Today, these co-ops continue to provide reliable, affordable energy to millions of suburban and rural homes across the country.

-Quick Fact: “REMC” (Rural Electric Membership Corporation) is a common variation of the name found in many states, but it functions exactly the same way as an EMC.
+๐Ÿ’ก Quick Fact: “REMC” (Rural Electric Membership Corporation) is a common variation of the name found in many states, but it functions exactly the same way as an EMC.

 Infographic contrasting profit-focused utilities against member-service focused EMCs.